oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ### Custom Group Names

-By default, the group names are following the convention `${var.service_label}-group_name` using the `service-label` defined in the `tfvars` file.
+By default, the group names are following the convention `${var.service_label}-group_name` using the `service_label` defined in the `tfvars` file.
 When a different naming convention should be used, for example, to match an established naming convention, these names can be customized using the Terraform Override technique.

 The supported variables are: